 Since power consumption has become a critical issue in the development of digital systems, tools that can control the power budget during the various phases of the design process are in high demand [1].
-Given an initial specification of the behavior of the system, several synthesis/optimization steps are required to generate a final, efficient implementation.
-Synthesis systems typically take a hardware description language (HDL) model of a design as the initial input.
-The synthesis path is usually composed of several steps that can be summarized as follows: high-level synthesis, state assignment of the symbolic states of the FSM describing the control part, logic synthesis and library binding.
+Given the initial specification of the behavior of the system, several synthesis/optimization steps are required to generate the final implementation.
+Synthesis systems take the hardware description language model of the design and typically perform the following steps: high-level synthesis, state assignment of the symbolic states of the FSM describing the control part, logic synthesis and library binding.

-This paper targets the very first step in this synthesis flow where the FSM characterizing the control part of the high-level representation is typically described in the form of a State Transition Graph (STG) and each state is represented in a symbolic form.
+This paper targets the very first step in this synthesis flow where the FSM characterizing the control part of the highlevel representation is typically described in the form of a State Transition Graph (STG) and each state is represented in a symbolic form.
 Such an investigation is motivated by the fact that, despite the significant efforts invested in the research of low-power systems, little has been done from the perspective of theoretical aspects involved in the design and application of such systems.
-More precisely, most of the work done so far has targeted only algorithms for state assignment [2-4], re-encoding [5] or synthesis [6] for low-power.
-In a complementary effort, the problem of bus encoding for low-power has been tackled by several researchers [7-10].
+More precisely, most of the work done so far has targeted only algorithms for state assignment [2][3][4], re-encoding [5] or synthesis [6] for low-power.
+In a complementary effort, the problem of bus encoding for low-power has been tackled by several researchers [7][8].
 However, little has been done in the area of finding good theoretical bounds for the average switching activity in FSMs or on buses.
-Preliminary results in this direction have been recently reported in [11, 12].

-The particular subject this paper addresses is related to the derivation of theoretical bounds for FSM switching activity.
-More precisely, our objective is to find lower and upper bounds on the switching activity of the state lines, directly from an abstract STG description, far before the state assignment is actually made.
+Preliminary results in this The objective of this paper is to find lower and upper bounds on the switching activity of the state lines, directly from an abstract STG description, far before the state assignment is actually made.
 Such lower and upper bounds, in addition to providing a target for any state assignment algorithm, can also be used as parameters in a high-level model of power, and thus provide an early indication about the performance limits of the target FSM.
 To be more specific, consider the typical representation of a standard FSM in Fig.1a.
 In Fig.1b, we represent a portion of the STG which describes the behavior of the FSM.